plilja/plilja.github.io/_posts/2022-09-19-modularizing-a-java-application.md

 title: Modularizing a Java Application
 tags: [architecture, java]
 keywords: [modular-monolith, java, microservices, software-architecture, maven-modules, module-design, code-organization]
+excerpt: "Build modular monoliths with Maven modules instead of microservices.
+Structure business domains with clear dependencies and prepare for easy microservice extraction."
 ---

 Microservice architectures have been in fashion for several years